sonodima/discover/readme.md

 <p>
 </p>

-> Internal Discord drawing, externally. (very external, you can even use a different device to draw to the target one)
+> Internal Discord drawing, externally. (very externally, you can even use a different device to draw on the target one)

 ### Proof of concept